agronholm/apscheduler/docs/userguide.rst

   run times

-The biggest difference between the first two options is how the designated run time, and by extension, the starting deadline is for the job is selected.
+The biggest difference between the first two options is how the designated run time, and by extension, the starting deadline for the job is selected.
 With the first option, the job is less likely to be skipped due to being started late since the latest of all the collected run times is used for the deadline calculation.